-Hexagon Special Projects Fellowship
+Hexagon Special Projects Fellowship Residency

 Submission Deadline: September 15

 Through the generous support of an anonymous donor, Hexagon Special Projects provides annual fellowships to artist members.
 The intention is to foster and promote the study of print practices and to create professional development vehicles to support individual artist members and their careers.
 The award creates an opportunity for a mid-career or established artist to have six consecutive months of studio time to create and complete a specific project.
 Creativity, innovation and excellence will be the hallmarks of the chosen project.

 Please note that only current Open Studio artist members are eligible to be considered for the Hexagon Special Projects Fellowship.
 The applicant must be a mid-career or established artist over 40 years of age and a Member in good standing of Open Studio for a minimum of 3 years.
 Fellowship recipients may apply more than once and receive this fellowship more than once but must wait at least three (3) years between completion of this fellowship and/or the Nick Novak Fellowship to submit another application.